Electric rate increases may be on the way for customers of City Utilities of Springfield.

 CU’s fiscal 2024-28 operating plan outlines $113.5 million in major electric projects, according to officials: $33 million for maintenance of CU’s local power generation assets; $20.5 million for vegetation management; $19.5 million for pole maintenance and replacement, working toward a 50-year replacement cycle; $17.5 million for substation transformer and switchgear replacements; $13 million for the construction of a 161 kilovolt transmission line from the Republic substation to the Partnership Industrial Center-West substation; and $10 million for the purchase and installation of distribution transformers.

-Council is scheduled to vote on both measures Sept.
+Council is scheduled to vote on both measures at its next meeting, Sept.
 18.

 Museum expansion moves forward

 For the Springfield Art Museum renovation and expansion project, council voted to use the construction manager at risk project delivery method.

 City Architect Jennifer Swan said the project has a broad scope, as the current 50,000-square-foot structure is the product of four separate building projects over 50 years.